Can Dogs Eat Nuts? 11 Most Popular Nuts for Dogs

 Almonds are high in fat, so they are unhealthy for dogs.
 They can cause stomach irritation and digestive upset.
 In serious cases, pancreatitis, which is characterized by inflammation of the pancreas, may occur.

-Moreover, almonds are potential choking hazards, especially for small breeds.
-These nuts are highly indigestible as well.
+Moreover, almonds are potential choking hazards and bowel obstruction, especially for small breeds.
+These nuts are hard to chew and highly indigestible as well.

 So, if your dog gobbles a lot of almonds, he is at great risk of experiencing stomach blockage.
 So, it is better to keep these nuts away from Fido.